-National Pancreatic Cancer Awareness Month
+National Pancreatic Cancer Awareness Month is observed in November each year.

 Pancreatic cancer starts when the exocrine glands or the endocrine cells form tumors, which can spread throughout the body.
 Cancers formed by the exocrine cells are much more common.
 When pancreatic cancer spreads, the cancer cells may also be found in nearby lymph nodes, the liver, the lungs or in fluid collected from the abdomen.